leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 chain verify: False
 ```

 Closer inspection of the `verify_chain()` function reveals that it accepts a second argument to specify the hash for the previous block.
 Since we don't have the full blockchain data that starts with the genesis block, we need to specify the hash we can find from the data we do have.
-So, I looped the blocks in the chin after loading and extracted the `PreviousHash`.
+So, I looped the blocks in the chain after loading and extracted the `PreviousHash`.

 ```python
 # [ ... ]